hellowac/mapnik-wiki-zh-cn/ShieldSymbolizer.md

 dx, dy (from TextSymbolizer) only move the text, but not the Shield.
 This behavior will be changed in a future release of mapnik.
 (See below).

 ### placement

-`placement="line"` actually means points along a line for ShieldSymbolizer.
+`placement="line"` only means placement along a line for ShieldSymbolizer, whereas for TextSymbolizer it rotates the text too.
+Add the `spacing` parameter to get the ShieldSymbolizer to repeat along the line, otherwise `placement="line"` and `placement="point"` will look the same.

 ### base
 Add